Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Joe Chialo

-Press release of 24, September 2024: »PEN Berlin is appalled by the attack on the home of the Berlin Senator for Culture.
-Following the physical and verbal assault on Joe Chialo at the opening of a cultural festival last week, this violation of his privacy marks a further escalation.
-Not only are these assaults unacceptable, but so is the accusation sprayed on the wall of the house in blood-red paint that Chialo supports ‘genocide’. (…) We’re happy to have the debate with Joe Chialo on the most effective ways to fight anti-Semitism that align with German constitutional principles, artistic freedom and the ideals of a cosmopolitan approach.
+Press release of 24, September 2024: »PEN Berlin is appalled by the attack on the home of the Berlin Senator for Culture. (…) Not only are these assaults unacceptable, but so is the accusation sprayed on the wall of the house in blood-red paint that Chialo supports ›genocide‹. (…) We’re happy to have the debate with Joe Chialo on the most effective ways to fight anti-Semitism that align with German constitutional principles, artistic freedom and the ideals of a cosmopolitan approach.
 We can also discuss how to include moderate Palestinian voices in this discussion and avoid placing any criticism of the Netanyahu government under suspicion.
 But when Joe Chialo is physically attacked, when even his family is affected, there is nothing to discuss here.
 We stand by his side.« MORE

 PEN Berlin protests: Seven years in jail for a novel?